Wanneer welke planten planten? Een handig overzicht

 Potatoes

 Potatoes are best planted between March and April when the soil has warmed up sufficiently.
-Potatoes are annual and are harvested in the summer months.
+Potatoes are annuals and are harvested during the summer months.
 They cannot overwinter.
-When planting, keep a distance of 30-40 cm .
-Cuttings are best done in June - July by keeping new seed potatoes separate.
+When planting, maintain a spacing of 30-40 cm .
+Cuttings are best taken in June and July by setting aside new seed potatoes.

 Strawberries

-Strawberries are ideally planted in March-April or in August .
+Strawberries are ideally planted in March-April or August .
 They are perennial and can overwinter if protected with straw or fleece.
-Plant them with a mutual distance of 30 cm .
-Cuttings can best be taken in July - August .
+Plant them 30 cm apart .
+Cuttings are best taken in July-August .

 Amaryllis

-Amaryllis blooms in the winter and is best planted between October and November .
+Amaryllis blooms in winter and is best planted between October and November .
 This bulb is an annual and cannot overwinter.
-Plant them at a distance of 15-20 cm .
+Plant them 15-20 cm apart.

 Anemones

 Anemones are spring bloomers and are best planted between September and November .
-They are annual and cannot overwinter.
-Keep a distance of 5-10 cm .
+They are annuals and cannot overwinter.
+Keep a distance of 5-10 cm between them.

 Begonias

-Begonias are planted in May - June and bloom in the summer.
-They are annual and cannot overwinter.
-Keep 20-30 cm distance.
-Cuttings can be taken in August - September .
+Begonias are planted in May-June and bloom in summer.
+They are annuals and cannot overwinter.
+Keep them 20-30 cm apart.
+Cuttings can be taken in August-September .

 Dahlias

-Dahlias are planted in April - May after the last frost.
-They are annual and cannot overwinter, so dig up the tubers in the fall.
+Plant dahlias in April-May after the last frost.
+They are annuals and cannot overwinter, so harvest the tubers in the fall.
 Keep a distance of 40-50 cm .
-Cuttings are made in August - September .
+Take cuttings in August-September .

 Flower bulbs

-Flower bulbs such as tulips, daffodils and hyacinths are best planted between September and November .
-These flower bulbs are annuals and bloom beautifully in the spring.
-They cannot overwinter, but by removing faded flowers in time, you stimulate the energy storage in the bulb.
-Keep a distance of 10-15 cm when planting .
+Flower bulbs such as tulips, daffodils, and hyacinths are best planted between September and November .
+These bulbs are annuals and bloom beautifully in spring.
+They cannot overwinter, but removing spent flowers promptly stimulates energy storage in the bulb.
+When planting, maintain a distance of 10-15 cm .

 Trees

-Trees are best planted between November and March , as long as it is not freezing.
+It's best to plant trees between November and March , as long as there's no frost.
 Trees are perennial and can overwinter well.
-Give young trees a mulch layer around the trunk for extra protection.
+Mulch young trees around the trunk for extra protection.
 The planting distance depends on the species.
-Cuttings are best taken in January - March .
+Cuttings are best taken in January and March .

 Freesia

-Freesias are best planted between October and November for a fragrant spring bloom.
-They are annual and cannot overwinter.
-Keep a planting distance of 5-10 cm .
+Freesias are best planted between October and November for fragrant spring blooms.
+They are annuals and cannot overwinter.
+Maintain a planting distance of 5-10 cm .

 Gladioli

 Gladioli are planted in the spring, between April and June .
 They are annuals and bloom in the summer.
 They cannot overwinter.
-Keep a planting distance of 10-15 cm .
+Maintain a planting distance of 10-15 cm .

 Hydrangea

-Hydrangeas are best planted in the spring, between March and May .
-They are perennial and can overwinter well.
-In cold winters, it is best to cover the base of the plant with leaves or compost.
+Hydrangeas are best planted in spring, between March and May .
+They are perennials and can overwinter well.
+In cold winters, it's best to cover the base of the plant with leaves or compost.
 Keep a distance of 100 cm .
-Cuttings can be taken in August - September .
+Cuttings can be taken in August and September .

-Hydrangeas like an acidic soil.
+Hydrangeas prefer acidic soil.
 Use special potting soil for the best chance of success.

 Hyacinth

 Hyacinths are planted in the fall, between September and November .
 They are annuals and bloom in the spring.
 Hyacinths cannot overwinter.
-Keep a planting distance of 10-15 cm .
+Maintain a planting distance of 10-15 cm .

 Garlic

-Garlic is best planted in the fall, between October and November .
-Garlic is an annual and can survive the winter well.
-Give the plants a mulch layer as extra protection.
-Keep a planting distance of 10-15 cm .
+It's best to plant garlic in the fall, between October and November .
+Garlic is an annual and can overwinter well.
+Provide the plants with a layer of mulch for extra protection.
+Maintain a planting distance of 10-15 cm .

 Crocuses (autumn)

 Autumn crocuses are best planted in the summer, between August and September .
-They are annual and flower that same autumn.
-Keep a planting distance of 5-10 cm .
+They are annuals and will bloom that same autumn.
+Maintain a planting distance of 5-10 cm .

 Crocuses (spring)

 Spring crocuses are best planted between September and November .
-They are annual and flower in early spring.
+They are annuals and bloom in early spring.
 Keep a planting distance of 5-10 cm .

 Lavender

-Lavender is best planted in the spring, between March and May .
-Lavender is perennial and can survive the winter well.
+Lavender is best planted in spring, between March and May .
+Lavender is a perennial and can easily overwinter.
 Prune the plant lightly before winter to maintain its shape.
-Keep a distance of 30-40 cm .
+Maintain a distance of 30-40 cm .
 Cuttings can be taken in August .

 Lilies

-Lilies are planted in the fall, between October and November .
-They are annuals and bloom in the summer.
+Plant lilies in the fall, between October and November .
+They are annuals and bloom in summer.
 Lilies cannot overwinter.
-Keep a planting distance of 15-20 cm .
+Maintain a planting distance of 15-20 cm .

 Daffodils

 Daffodils are best planted in the fall, between September and November .
-They are annuals and flower in early spring.
+They are annuals and bloom in early spring.
 Daffodils cannot overwinter.
-Keep a planting distance of 10-15 cm .
+Maintain a planting distance of 10-15 cm .

 Tulips

 Tulips are beautiful spring bloomers that are best planted between September and November .
-They are annuals and need a cold period to flower well.
-Plant the bulbs at a depth of about twice their own height and keep 10-15 cm distance between the bulbs.
+They are annuals and require a period of cold to bloom well.
+Plant the bulbs at a depth of about twice their height, and keep a distance of 10-15 cm between them.

-Tulips cannot overwinter.
-Do you want sturdy flowers in the spring?
-Then make sure you remove the faded flowers in time so that the energy goes to the bulb.
+Tulips can't overwinter.
+If you want robust flowers in spring, make sure to remove spent blooms promptly so the energy goes to the bulb.

 Timing is everything!

-With this handy guide you will know exactly when to plant which plants in the ground.
-Want to know more about specific species?
+This handy guide will help you know exactly when to plant which plants.
+Want to learn more about specific varieties?

-Click through to our extensive plant guides for additional tips and tricks.
-Good luck and enjoy your green fingers!
+Click through to our comprehensive planting guides for additional tips and tricks.
+Good luck and enjoy your green thumb!

 Back to blog